-Home health care is making a reappearance as doctors are reinstating the practice of making house calls due to the increased need for heightened medical safety due to the Covid-19 pandemic.
-People of all ages and abilities, including those with positive vaccination statuses, are at risk of contracting Covid-19 in their day to day activities.
-With that in mind, many consider medical facilities to be far more dangerous than local gyms and shops due to a perceived higher likelihood of transmission as these facilities tend to be sites of treatment for Covid-19 positive patients.
+Home health care has made a reappearance as doctors reinstated the practice of making house calls due to the increased need for heightened medical safety, ever since the Covid-19 pandemic.
+People of all ages and abilities, including those with positive vaccination statuses, are still at risk of contracting Covid-19, and other illnesses, in their day to day activities.
+With that in mind, many consider medical facilities to be far more dangerous than local gyms and shops due to a perceived higher likelihood of transmission as these facilities tend to be sites of treatment for sick patients.

-For many people, the risk of contracting Covid-19 outweighs the benefits of seeking necessary medical attention, often changing their typical response to a medical requirement or emergency.
+Still, for many at-risk people, the chance of contracting Covid-19 outweighs the benefits of seeking necessary medical attention, often changing their typical response to a medical requirement or emergency.

 “According to a recent Kaufman Hall survey, 54% of consumers cited fear of contracting Covid-19 as a primary reason to delay care,” highlighting the mentality change of the population (Forbes).